OData/v3ProtocolDocument/OData URL Conventions.markdown

 For example: [http://services.odata.org/OData/OData.svc/Category(1)/$links/Products](http://services.odata.org/OData/OData.svc/Category(1)/$links/Products) addresses the links between Category(1) and Products.

-### 4.3 Addressing Operations ###
+### 4.3 Addressing operatoins ###

 #### 4.3.1 Addressing service operations ####
-The semantic rules for addressing and invoking a ServiceOperation are defined in the [OData:Core](OData) document.
+The semantic rules for addressing and invoking a service operation are defined in the [OData:Core](OData) document.
-The grammar for addressing and invoking a ServiceOperation is define by 3 syntax rules in Appendix A:
+The grammar for addressing and invoking a service operation is define by 3 syntax rules in Appendix A:

-- The serviceOperationCall syntax rule defines the grammar for the ResourcePath that addresses the ServiceOperation.
+- The serviceOperationCall syntax rule defines the grammar for the ResourcePath that addresses the service operation.
-- The resourcePath syntax rule defines the grammar for any additional composition of OData ResourcePath segments that rely on the results of calling the ServiceOperation.
+- The resourcePath syntax rule defines the grammar for any additional composition of OData ResourcePath segments that rely on the results of calling the service operation.
-- The sopParameterNameAndValue syntax rule defines the grammar for specifying any parameters to the ServiceOperation in the query part of the request URL.
+- The sopParameterNameAndValue syntax rule defines the grammar for specifying any parameters to the service operation in the query part of the request URL.

-This example, illustrates a call to a ServiceOperation with subsequent resource path segments, that uses all three syntax rules: [http://services.odata.org/OData/OData.svc/GetProductsByRating?rating=3&$filter=Price gt 20.0M](http://services.odata.org/OData/OData.svc/GetProductsByRating?rating=3&$filter=Price gt 20.0M)
+This example, illustrates a call to a service operation with subsequent resource path segments, that uses all three syntax rules: [http://services.odata.org/OData/OData.svc/GetProductsByRating?rating=3&$filter=Price gt 20.0M](http://services.odata.org/OData/OData.svc/GetProductsByRating?rating=3&$filter=Price gt 20.0M)

-This invokes the GetProductsByRating ServiceOperation, with the rating parameter value set to 3, and then subsequently filters Products returned by the  ServiceOperation call to include only those with a price greater than $20.
+This invokes the GetProductsByRating service operation, with the rating parameter value set to 3, and then subsequently filters Products returned by the service operation call to include only those with a price greater than $20.

 #### 4.3.2 Addressing Functions ####
 The semantic rules for addressing and invoking Functions are defined in the [OData:Core](OData) document.